FledgeXu/FledgeXu/README.md

 ### Hey, FledgeShiu Here! 👋
-A Master student of Computer Science.
+A graduate of Computer Science.

 And I'm looking for an internship.
 So If you have any opportunity, please contact me.